Professor of Cultural and Creative Industries

 Paul McDonald is happy to speak to the media on any aspect relating to Hollywood cinema, film stardom, media piracy, and the online distribution of film and television.

-Since 2011, Paul has been a Trustee of the British Universities Film and Video Council.
+From 2011 to 2016, Paul was a Trustee of the British Universities Film and Video Council.